Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Introduction

+The relationship between the FBSDE and the decoupling flow allows us to derive lower bounds on $\Qbar_\FBSDE(\sigma)$ by studying \zcref[range]{eq:HPDE-1,eq:Hic-1}.
+In the scalar case $m=1$, this is the topic of our companion paper \cite{DG25a}.
+We leave the vector-valued setting to future investigation.
 For simplicity, we assume the ``nondegenerate'' set $\{b\in\R\suchthat\sigma(b)>0\}$ is connected.
-This entails no real loss of generality, as zeros of $\sigma$ remain zeros of $J_\sigma$ for all time (see \cref{prop:zerosstayzero} below), so the behaviors of the FBSDE on different components of $\{b\in\R\suchthat\sigma(b)>0\}$ are independent.
-See also \cite[Section~2.4]{DG23a} for a PDE perspective on this phenomenon.
+This entails no real loss of generality, as zeros of $\sigma$ remain zeros of $J_\sigma$ for all time (\cref{prop:zerosstayzero}), so the behaviors of the FBSDE on different components of $\{b\in\R\suchthat\sigma(b)>0\}$ do not interact with one another.
+For a PDE perspective on this phenomenon, see \cite[Section~2.4]{DG25a}.